tbarksdale91/cool-aid-fridge-tracker/README.md

 Cool Aid is one of many tools helping Austin build a stronger, safer mutual aid network — powered by data and community care.

+📁 Extras

+The /scripts folder includes the Google Apps Script used to:

+Import weekly CSVs from a designated folder

+Deduplicate new entries by timestamp + fridge ID

+Automatically flag temperature spikes

+This automation ensures the dashboard updates weekly — without manual overhead.

-Script available upon request with identifying information removed for privacy.
+Note: Script available upon request with identifying information removed for privacy.